Are you concerned about new tobacco products

 The Santa Cruz County Tobacco Education Coalition (TEC) is a community group that advocates for a tobacco-free lifestyle and environment.
-The Coalition was formed in 1985 and is funded by Propositions 99 and 56 (sales taxes on cigarettes) and staffed by the Santa Cruz County Health Services Agency.
+The Coalition was formed in 1985 and is staffed by the Santa Cruz County Health Services Agency.
 The Coalition is open to all community members and currently includes parents, youth advocates, environmentalists, health professionals, and others who want to live in a tobacco and smoke-free community.
 Together, we are working to:

 Meet other people who are concerned about tobacco issues.
 Share information and resources.
 Make a difference in our community.
 Join the Coalition!